Dhavand1/COMP-5112-GDE-Research-Methodology/README.md

 One can also train their own machine learning model to recognize characters because the given model doesn’t recognize all the alphabets.

 # License
+I have licensed the project under the **GNU General Public License v3.0**.

 # Support

 # References